 One of our favorite sketching exercises is Crazy 8’s, often used in our Strategy & Alignment sessions.
 This classic design thinking exercise is a great way to have team members of all roles & responsibilities think quickly around multiple ways to approach solving a problem.
 In it, the entire team quickly draws out 8 very small little doodles to explain how they see the solution in their head.
-This act of getting the idea out visual can be a huge leap forward toward a shared understanding among the team.
+This act of getting the idea out visually can be a huge leap forward toward a shared understanding among the team.

-So often, conflict comes when a verbal description— as in, written or spoken — is interpreted, designed, built and released in a way that others on the team weren’t expecting.
+Often, conflict comes when a verbal description— as in, written or spoken — is interpreted, designed, built and released in a way that others on the team weren’t expecting.
 It might be the right approach or the wrong one— only testing will tell — but misaligned expectations can often lead to project churn, distrust, & a sense of starting over no matter how good the idea or solution is.

 Sketching doesn’t have to be done in a beautiful leather bound sketch journal.
-In fact, most of our sketching at Crema takes place on a white board, back of a napkin, sticky note, or whatever paper is on-hand.
+In fact, most of our sketching at Crema takes place on a white board, the back of a napkin, on a sticky note, or whatever paper is on-hand.
 The sketches themselves are dispensable.
 They are a means to communicate the interpretation or exploration of an idea with minimal risk, expense, or downside.
 And they are iterative, intended to make a connection and be set aside.